Successfully Managing a Remote Work Team

 - Manage Performance – Create results-based goals with clear performance measurements.
 Schedule time to meet with your employees, assist with setting priorities and establishing timelines to meet deadlines.

-- Lead with Empathy – Listen to your employee’s perspective/feedback/concerns without judgement.
+- Lead with Empathy – Listen to your employee’s perspective/feedback/concerns without judgment.
 Be present, supportive and understanding.

 - Be Flexible – Respond to changing conditions and individual circumstances.
 Be open to new ways of doing business or processes.